 13. The Jerez Horse Fair Andalucia

-The Jerez Horse Fair (Feria de Caballo) is traditionally held during the first week in May and is a must visit even if you are not a lover of finely tuned thoroughbred Anndalucian stallions.
+The Jerez Horse Fair (Feria de Caballo) is traditionally held during the first week in May and is a must-visit even if you are not a lover of finely tuned thoroughbred Andalusian stallions.

-Jerez in itself is a charming Andalucian city home of the world renowned sherry wine and a great place to explore.
+Jerez in itself is a charming Andalucian city home of world-renowned sherry wine and a great place to explore.

 14. The April Fair Seville

 The April Fair in Seville is one the grandest and oldest festivals in Spain, held for two weeks after the Easter celebrations each year, it now attracts over a million people a year.
 The fair began back in 1947 as a cattle fair and over the years took on a more typical Spanish festival feel as we know them today.

 The Seville Fair starts officially on the Monday with the Dining of Fish ( “La Cena del Pescaito”), and the parade in which the city mayor is present to switch on the lights around midnight.
 This act is usually accompanied by a spectacular firework display that booms out across the city announcing that the fair is officially underway.